PlanetHunters/tkmatrix/paper/paper.md

 half of the known exoplanets have been discovered thanks to the usage of the transits method.
 It consists on the measurement of the stellar light flux drops caused by a planet passing through the visual line between the star and the observer.
-So far, several space-based missions have already been launched as COROT, Kepler and TESS, producing huge amounts of publicly available data and growing communities of scientists looking forward to them.
-Every star observation shows its own systematics, together with the common expected ones, due to its own characteristics and its nearby field.
+So far, several space-based missions have already been launched as COROT [@baglin:2006], Kepler [@borucki:2010] and TESS [@ricker:2015], producing huge amounts of publicly available data and growing communities of scientists looking forward to them.
+Every star observation shows its own systematics, together with the common ones, due to its own characteristics and its nearby sky field.
 Therefore, it has been a common task for scientists to create exoplanet transiting models for each analyzed star and try their search tools on them to define their detection limits.
 We present an extension to the typical model injection and recovery scenarios by adding a new dimension to the analysis, establishing